WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/DID-Data-Object-References.md

 did-reference      = did-url / did-relative-ref
 ```

+## Resolution of DID Data Object References

+The intention of this extension to the DID specification is to enable DID target systems (also called DID registries), such as distributed ledgers or decentralized file systems, to be able to store IDOs and MDOs natively if they are able.
+In this case, a DID method specification can be extended to define how a DID resolver can resolve a DID Object Reference directly to the IDO or MDO and thus return that as a result of resolution exactly like it would return a DID document as a result of naked DID resolution.

-## RFC 3986 Appendix A
+## RFC 3986 Appendix A (For Reference)

-The following is the ABNF for URIs as defined by [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).
-We have annotated the syntax path through this ABNF used by ABNF for a complete DID URL.
+Any rules that are not defined in the ABNF above are defined in the ABNF for [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt).
+That ABNF is included here for easy reference.
+Note that we have annotated the syntax path through this ABNF used by the DID and DID URL ABNF.

 ```
    URI           = scheme ":" hier-part [ "?" query ] [ "#" fragment ]

    hier-part     = "//" authority path-abempty
                  / path-absolute
-                 / path-rootless                                ; DIDs use this rule / path-empty
+                 / path-rootless                                 ; DID URLs use this rule / path-empty

    URI-reference = URI / relative-ref